 The advantage of using the consultant to find care options is that the parents have more control over who is going to be providing care for their child and the cost of that care.
 They have the opportunity to “interview” potential providers, which may or may not be something that they would like to invest their time in doing.
 A disadvantage to using this option is that care is not as reliable.
 And, the provider they select may not be available at all of the times needed during the conference.

-To discuss your plans for your conference please contact Cornell’s Work/Life Consultant at 255- 1917, firstname.lastname@example.org or email@example.com.
+To discuss your plans for your conference please contact Cornell’s Work/Life Consultant, Diane Bradac, at email@example.com or firstname.lastname@example.org.

 Disclaimer: Cornell University assists the Cornell community and campus visitors with locating care arrangements for dependent care needs.
 Cornell does not screen providers and makes no representations regarding them.
 Providers are not employees of Cornell and are hired directly by the client.
 Cornell also does not screen clients and makes no representations to providers regarding them.
 The clients and providers acknowledge that Cornell is not responsible for, and will be held harmless against, any injury, loss, or other damage arising from the clients' and helpers' use of the Cornell University's dependent care locater service.